 I got lost in Harajuku (more specifically Takeshita Dori) a street filled with crazy Japanese accessory stores, bright colours, Purikura photo booth stores and so many people dressed in Harajuku style (think Gwen Stefani-Harajuku Girls).

-Shibuya Crossing is said the be the world’s busiest crossing, otherwise known as Shibuya Scramble, where the traffic lights turn red for all cars and allows pedestrians to cross the intersection over 8 pedestrian crossings.
+Shibuya Crossing is said to be the world’s busiest crossing.
+It is otherwise known as Shibuya Scramble, where the traffic lights turn red for all cars and allows pedestrians to cross the intersection over 8 pedestrian crossings.
 Traffic literally halts for throbbing masses of people to scramble across to the other side.
 The view from Starbucks on the 2nd floor allows you a glimpse at the sheer craziness of it all.

-After walking around in the heat all morning, (and waiting outside this sushi shop for 20 minutes) we had our first sushi lunch.
-I stuffed my tummy full of all sorts of sushi at an automated sushi spot – Genki Sushi, where you sit at a bar type seat, with a little computer screen in front of you, some condiments and a tap with hot water for your matcha (green tea powder drink), select what you want and it gets delivered on the belt right up to you!
+After walking around in the heat all morning, we had our first sushi lunch.
+A popular spot. as we waited outside this sushi shop for 20 minutes.
+I stuffed my tummy full of all sorts of sushi at an automated sushi spot – Genki Sushi.
+You sit at a bar type seat, with a little computer screen in front of you, some condiments and a tap with hot water for your matcha (green tea powder drink), select what you want and it gets delivered on the belt right up to you!
 Too much fun, I just kept selecting things and watching them arrive and ended up ordering way too much!

-But four days in a city is just three days too many for me, so by the last day I jumped on a train to the beach.
-I spent about an hour on the train following it to the end of the line to a quaint little seaside town.
-I dealt with the almost excruciating 10 minute walk in the sweltering heat to the beach by thinking of my dip in the ocean that awaited me….
+But four days in a city is just three days too many for me, so by the last day, I jumped on a train to the beach.
+I followed the train for an hour to the end of the line to a quaint little seaside town.
+The almost excruciating 10 minute walk in the sweltering heat to the beach was dealt with by thinking of my dip in the ocean that awaited me….
 The water was horrendously warm though, so it wasn’t much of an escape from the scorching sun and humidity.
-I spent the day in the sun at Zushi beach, with the hopes of seeing Mount Fuji in the distance (no such luck with the cloud cover at that time of year).
+I spent the day in the sun at Zushi beach, with the hopes of seeing Mount Fuji in the distance.
+However, no such luck with the cloud cover at that time of year.

 After 4 days in the city, and walking almost 20km a day, I was ready to say goodbye to Tokyo and meet up with Mark in Osaka for our trip to Okinawa… I definitely realised that I am more of a beach babe than a city girl…that life just aint for me!